 Threat to the population

-Logging, default sprays and military operations for the Cambodian Khmer people’s traditional medicine diet, pet trade, and use in traditional medicine have worsened the effects of habitat loss.
+Logging, default sprays, and military operations for the Cambodian Khmer people’s traditional medicine diet, pet trade, and use of traditional medicine have worsened the effects of habitat loss.

 Population numbers